allisondev16/my-notes/README.md

 # About This App
 I created this notes app using the MERN stack.
+Deployed in heroku with this link: allisonotes.herokuapp.com

 # What I Learned